anonymoose/clj-options/README.md

 clj-options relies on the following libraries:

 - Joda Time for time/date handling.
-- JQuantLib for handling all the math heavy lifting.
+- OpenGamma for handling all the math heavy lifting.
 - joptions for simplifying access to JQuantLib.  joptions is provided here as a subproject.

 ## Usage